lennard134/TicketToRideLAMAS/index.md

 ## Simplifications of the game
-In the original version of Ticket to Ride Europe, there are 47 cities (nodes), 90 connections (edges), and 46 route cards and the game can be played by 2 to 5 players ([here](https://towardsdatascience.com/playing-ticket-to-ride-like-a-computer-programmer-2129ac4909d9)).
+In the original version of Ticket to Ride Europe, there are 47 cities (nodes), 90 connections (edges), and 46 route cards and the game can be played by 2 to 5 players, as can be seen ([here](https://towardsdatascience.com/playing-ticket-to-ride-like-a-computer-programmer-2129ac4909d9)).
 For our research, this is too complex.
-Therefore, we simplify the game such that we have 3 agents playing the game.
+Therefore, we simplify the game such that, by default, we have 3 agents playing the game.
+This can be altered by the user upon initialization of the game.

 We will play our game with a subset of the original board layout.
+We choose to play the game using 24 European cities.
+KEI MOOI PLATJE HIER
+With this default subset, the number of route cards will depend on the number of agents that play the game, and the number of route cards each agent has.
+Users can vary from 2 to 5 agents who, by default, have 3 route cards each.
+There are a maximum of 16 route cards available for the subset of the game board used in this simplified implementation.
+Each agent must have the same number of route cards, hence there is an implicit limit of e.g. 3 route cards for 5 agents.
+Within this implicit limit, the user can vary the number of route cards per agent.

-We choose to play the game using different western European cities.
-The number of route cards will be influenced by the subset of the nodes that we take, and we assume all agents have perfect knowledge about the possible routes in the game, that is, they know which route cards are in the game.
+We assume all agents have perfect knowledge about the possible routes in the game, that is, they know which route cards are in the game.
 We also apply the simplification that all route cards are distributed among the agents.
 This automatically removes the possibility to use a turn to obtain new route cards.